Black Hole Paradoxes

 The firewall proposal, however, faces several objections, including the fact that CPT invariance of quantum gravity rules out the model [12].
 In our view, the most serious problem is the fact that the firewall is by construction located at the event horizon, but the location of the horizon is determined teleologically.
 Somehow, the firewall singularity must sense the future space-time and thereby decide where it ought to be located.
 There is no information, either in local conditions of the collapsing matter or in signals received from the past, that provides any indication that a firewall must form.

-As an alternative to the firewall model, Hawking [12] proposed that gravitational collapse produces only an apparent horizon and not a true event horizon, and that therefore no information needs to be lost in the collapse.
+There are also other models proposed to resolve these issues, such as the `fuzzball' scenario (see e.g. [13], and also [14]).
+Yet another alternative to the firewall model was suggested by Hawking [12] proposing that gravitational collapse produces only an apparent horizon and not a true event horizon, and that therefore no information needs to be lost in the collapse.
 In order to avoid the horizon, Hawking suggests that the region of the collapsed object inside the event horizon develops a chaotic metric and matter fields.
 Such a chaotic collapsed object would radiate chaotically but deterministically, so quantum unitarity is preserved.
 However, the chaos model again suffers from the teleological problem.
 Chaos must be generated at and inside the horizon, but how does the infalling material know that it should become chaotic when local conditions are perfectly normal and when the location of the horizon must be determined by all of the future?
 Moreover, for near-spherically symmetric collapse models such as those considered here, any chaos is likely to be restricted to regions close to the singularity, and the causal structure of the solution does not permit signals to propagate from this region out to the horizon.

-The problems described above arise as a result of assuming a foundational principle of black hole theory, namely, the so-called cosmic censorship conjecture [13].
+The problems described above arise as a result of assuming a foundational principle of black hole theory, namely, the so-called cosmic censorship conjecture [15].
 This conjecture, which is motivated by the space-time diagram shown in Figure~1, suggests that, generically, every singularity that forms as a result of collapse is hidden from view behind an event horizon.
 That is, the singularity is always cutoff from the external universe.
 This has the profound consequence that it rules out any signals or communication from the singularity (or its vicinity) to the event horizon.
 In other words, no worldline at the horizon ever receives any information from the past about the singularity; the only way it can find out about the existence of the singularity is by receiving information from the future (teleological nature of the horizon).
 We propose that this is the root cause of the black hole paradoxes that we are facing today.